China says military will act 'at any cost' to prevent Taiwan split

 On Monday, the United States sent two warships through the Taiwan Strait in the second such operation this year and the latest in a series of U.S. gestures in support of democratic Taiwan.

-“The Taiwan issue is related to China’s sovereignty and territorial integrity and touches upon China’s core interests,” Chinese Defense Minister Wei Fenghe said at the opening of the Xiangshan Forum in Beijing, which China styles as its answer to the annual Shangri-La Dialogue security forum in Singapore.
+“The Taiwan issue is related to China’s sovereignty and territorial integrity and touches upon China’s core interests,” Chinese Defence Minister Wei Fenghe said at the opening of the Xiangshan Forum in Beijing, which China styles as its answer to the annual Shangri-La Dialogue security forum in Singapore.

 “On this issue, it is extremely dangerous to repeatedly challenge China’s bottom line.
-If someone tries to separate out Taiwan, China’s army will take the necessary actions at any cost.”
+If someone tries to separate out Taiwan, China’s military will take the necessary actions at any cost.”

+Taiwan’s Presidential Office and Defence Ministry declined to comment on Wei’s remarks.
+Taiwan has shown no interest in being run by autocratic China.

-China-Taiwan relations have deteriorated since the island’s president, Tsai Ing-wen, of the independence-leaning Democratic Progressive Party, swept to power in 2016.
+China-Taiwan relations have deteriorated since the island’s President Tsai Ing-wen, of the independence-leaning Democratic Progressive Party, swept to power in 2016.

 Tsai says she wants to maintain the status quo with China but will not be bullied.